Nick Wilde despised his cheap, plastic alarm clock.

 As Judy walked away, heading towards the bullpen, the cheetah made a mental note of the odd way she had handled the tardiness.
 Situations like this morning had slowly, but noticeably increased between the pair.
 The duo practically spent their entire shift together.
 Clawhauser personally had no idea what exactly had changed between the two, but something substantial had changed.
 That he was sure of.
 Only time would tell, and time was an element Clawhauser had in spades.

 As the clock high above his head ticked away, the second hand casting a repetitive beat, the cheetah settled in for another long shift.
 The first of the month falling on a Monday guaranteed the cheetah a steady stream of visitors until the end of his shift.
 Ten long hours of radio dispatch.
 Thankfully, the ZPD was very lenient on the use of personal electronics.
 Clawhauser dived into his phone, his claws browsing various entertainment websites, catching up on all the newest Zootopian gossip.
 The new issues would be posted online at ex9:00 AM, which meant the cheetah had exactly forty-five minutes to kill.

 Exactly ten minutes later, the ding of the lobby's main door notified Clawhauser of an arriving guest.
 Tearing his eyes away from the phone, he adopted his usual cheery smile.
 That smile quickly vanished as the identity of the guest became apparent.

-"Good morning," he said in a monotone voice.
+"Good morning," Nick said in a monotone.
 Approaching Clawhauser, he lifted his aviators, revealing his emerald eyes.
-"Has the meeting started?"
+"I'm guessing the meeting's started?"

 "About ten minutes ago.
 Judy managed to delay it for you."
-He pointed a pen towards the ruined uniform.
+Clawhauser pointed a pen towards the ruined uniform.
 "Should I even ask?"